A strategically-placed call to action (CTA) can help you convert visitors.

 Why CTAs Aren’t as Important as You Might Think

-Despite how common CTAs are, their not always the best solution.
+Despite how common CTAs are, they’re not always the best solution.

-Having the wrong CTA or one that’s ineffective can hurt you more then it helps.
+Having the wrong CTA or one that’s ineffective can hurt you more than it helps.

 The most common reasons that CTA’s don’t work are as follows: